Laura Fuentes

 The dough:

-• In a mixing bowl or the bowl of your stand mixer, add softened butter and sugar.
-Cream the butter and sugar until the butter has incorporated and the texture is airy and fluffy.
+• In a mixing bowl or the bowl of your stand mixer, add the softened butter and sugar.
+Cream the butter and sugar by mixing for 3 to 5 minutes until the butter has incorporated and the texture is airy and fluffy.
+I start on low speed and increase it as I go.

-• Add the egg and vanilla and mix until the egg has incorporated into the mixture and you have a smooth batter.
+• Add the egg and vanilla and mix until the egg has incorporated into the mixture and you have a smooth-looking mixture.

-• Make sure to not over-pack the flour when measuring.
-Add the flour and salt, and mix just until the flour is mixed into the buttery mixture.
+• Make sure not to over-pack the flour when measuring.
+Add the flour and salt to the bowl, and mix just until the flour is mixed into the buttery mixture.
+Again, start on low speed and increase as you mix.

-• Cover the bowl with plastic wrap or remove the cookie dough from the bowl onto a large piece of plastic wrap and wrap it.
-Place it in the refrigerator for the dough to chill for 1 hour, up to overnight.
+• Cover the bowl with plastic wrap or remove it from the bowl onto a large piece of plastic wrap and wrap it tightly.
+Place it in the refrigerator for the dough to chill for 1 to 2 hours, up to overnight.
+You want the dough to be very firm.

 The cookies: